Ho Chi Minh City

 Saigon is single-mindedly a commercial place.
 Food stalls line the city’s streets, especially around bustling Bến Thành Market.
 Pushcarts and vendors sell everything from soup to a good old fashioned ear cleaning.
 The streets are roaring rivers of Chinese two-stroke motorcycles.
 Consequently, the air is so thick with exhaust fumes that the city's famously beautiful women are now covering their faces with scarves.

-Boring factual stuff about Ho Chi Minh City
+Completely Useless Facts about Ho Chi Minh City

 - 750 new motorbikes are registered every day in the city